rseabra/smartcard-lock/README.md

 Action shot: https://youtu.be/iagRs7pNGko

-Since there is no GUI, I can only provide a screenshot of the log file:
+Since there is no GUI, I can't provide a screenshot! :)

+But there's a screenshot of a development release in debug mode which does provide some logging:
 ![screenshot of the log](images/smartcard-lock-screenshot.png)

 ## Future